abhishekjha-math/abhishekjha-math.github.io/_pages/about.md

 Greetings!
 My name is Abhishek, and I am a doctoral student in Mathematics at the University of Illinois, Urbana-Champaign where I am advised by Professor Kevin Ford.
 Previously, I graduated with a Bachelor of Technology in Computer Science and Artificial Intelligence from the Indraprastha Institute of Information Technology, New Delhi.

 My research interests lie in analytic number theory, focusing on multiplicative number theory, sieve methods, statistics of primes and distribution of arithmetic functions.
+Here's my [CV](https://drive.google.com/file/d/1zk37AUphmn6IlKt9E2y9E95aBU94MU2_/view?usp=sharing).